RiiConnect24/WiiWare-Patcher/README.md

 # Automatic WiiWare Patcher

-This patcher will make WiiWare patching easy to use Wiimmfi.
+This patcher will make WiiWare patching easy to do to use Wiimmfi.
 It also supports patching the Wii Speak Channel and the Mario Kart Channel.

 ## Usage